NordicSemiconductor/bluetooth-numbers-database/README.md

 In addition to looking up officially defined numbers, it is common to extend the SIG-defined numbers with proprietary definitions that do not overlap with the standard.
 Such extension is permitted, but unless there is a place to check against whether your proposed UUID is used by others, we run the risk of having multiple uses for the same identifier.

-Bluetooth Numbers Database aims to solve this problem by providing centralized database for querying UUIDs and Company identifiers.
+Bluetooth Numbers Database aims to solve this problem by providing a centralized database for querying UUIDs and Company identifiers.
 It is also open to anyone who would like to contribute.

 ## Database Schemas